radiovisual/ckeditor-metadata/readme.md

 attributes on the following tags: `<img>` and `<div class="iframe-insulator">`.
 If you want more universal support, read the [customization instructions](https://github.com/radiovisual/ckeditor-metadata#customization) below.

-This plugin is meant to be used with [ckeditor-iframeinsulator](https://github.com/radiovisual/ckeditor-iframeinsulator), which allows you to attach CKEditor context menus to embedded iframes (even ones that override the right click behavior).
+This plugin is meant to be used with [ckeditor-iframeinsulator](https://github.com/radiovisual/ckeditor-iframeinsulator) and [ckeditor-audioinsulator](https://github.com/radiovisual/ckeditor-audioinsulator), which allows you to attach CKEditor context menus to embedded iframes and audio tags (even ones that override/disable the right click behavior).

 The metadata managed by this plugin: